-Savannah cats are still relatively rare.
-A few states have bans on them, often depending on what generation the cat comes from—so checking state ordinances is a good idea before purchasing a Savannah cat.
+Though they were introduced a couple decades ago, Savannah cats are still a relatively rare breed.
+A few states even have restrictions on them, often depending on generation.
+Checking state ordinances is a good idea before bringing home a Savannah cat.

 Talk about elegance!
-The Savannah cat's tall, lean body and striking spotted coat makes these gorgeous animals look a bit like miniature cheetahs.
-Savannah cats can stand 17 inches tall and have been crowned the world's tallest domestic cat by the Guinness Book of World Records.
-Male cats can weigh as much as 25 pounds, while females can be as light as 12 pounds.
-Their height and weight is totally dependent on how many generations removed an individual cat is to its wild Serval ancestor.
+The Savannah cat's tall, lean body and striking spotted coat make these gorgeous animals look a bit like miniature cheetahs.
+Savannahs can stand 17 inches tall and have been crowned the world's tallest domestic cat by the Guinness Book of World Records.
+Male Savannahs can weigh as much as 25 pounds, while females can be as light as 12 pounds.
+Their height and weight are totally dependent on how many generations removed an individual cat is to her wild serval ancestor.

-Recognized coat colors of the Savannah aren black, brown spotted tabby, silver spotted tabby, and black smoke.
-The coat is short and dense, and super easy to maintain with a quick brushing every week or so.
-Another trait that separates Savannah cats from other breeds are their eyes.
-Slightly hooded and almond-shaped with a dark tear duct line, the Savannah's eyes give them a friendly-yet-piercing gaze.
+Recognized coat colors of the Savannah are black, brown spotted tabby, silver spotted tabby, and black smoke.
+Their coat is short, dense, and super easy to maintain with a quick brushing every week or so.
+Another trait that separates Savannah cats from other breeds: Their eyes.
+Slightly hooded and almond-shaped with a dark tear duct line, the Savannah's eyes give her a striking, friendly-yet-piercing gaze.
 Eye color generally reflects the coat color, but not always.

-If you are thinking of obtaining a Savannah cat, remember that since it is a hybrid animal, litters are listed as F1, F2, F3, etc. These numbers represent how many generations have passed since the original wild serval cat genes were introduced into a particular line of breeding.
-So, the smaller the number, the more likely you'll see a bit more wild behavior.
-Earlier generations of Savannah tend to be larger and heavier.
+If you're thinking about bringing home a Savannah cat, remember that litters are listed as F1, F2, F3, etc. These numbers represent how many generations have passed since the original wild serval genes were introduced into a particular line of breeding.
+So, the smaller the number, the more likely you'll see a bit more wild behavior (climbing, pouncing, and "hunting" their toys).
+And remember: Earlier generations of Savannah tend to be larger and heavier.

 "Savannahs are highly intelligent and need lots of enrichment and activities," she says.
 Krieger recommends clicker training to help keep them mentally and physically stimulated.

-Before you adopt a Savannah cat, check with your local government.
-Some municipalities have more restrictive ownership laws due to the animal’s wild heritage.
+But before you adopt a Savannah cat, check with your local government.
+Some municipalities have more restrictive ownership laws due to the kitty's wild ancestry.

-Like all pet cats, Savannahs should be spayed or neutered as soon as your veterinarian determines the time is right.
-Male cats in the F1, F2, and F3 generations are often sterile, but neutering is still highly recommended to help with behavioral issues.
+Like all pet cats, Savannahs should be spayed or neutered as soon as your vet recommends.
+Male cats in the F1, F2, and F3 generations are often sterile, but neutering is still highly recommended to help curtail any undesirable behaviors that might arise.

-The first Savannah cat was introduced to the world in 1986.
+The first Savannah cat, aptly named Savannah herself, was introduced to the world in 1986.
 The first member of the tribe was conceived by crossing a male wild African serval cat with a domestic Siamese cat.
-The resulting offspring mirrored the gorgeous spotted coat and build of the wild cat, but retained the friendly, domestic demeanor of the mother cat.
-It didn’t take long for breeders to see the potential of this spectacular animal.
-By 2012, the breed was accepted into the International Cat Association.
+The resulting offspring mirrored the gorgeous spotted coat and build of the wild cat, but retained the friendly, domestic demeanor of her mom.